miningwolf/docs/docs/wolfbuk/io/wolfscript/FireworkEffect.md

 ##### <a id='withflicker'></a>public  function __withFlicker__()

-_This is a builder for FireworkEffects._
+_Add a flicker to the firework effect._

 Returns | Description
 --- | ---